-The first time I heard someone talking about “tuning” their high-speed PCB design, the memory of my middle school band came to mind.
+The first time I heard someone talking about “tuning” their high speed design techniques, the memory of my middle school band came to mind.
 Back in those days, “tuning” meant taking kids who lacked experience and who used tired old instruments and trying to turn it all into something that blended together.
 As you would expect, our first attempts at being in tune were not very successful.
-After some work, though, we were able to stay in tune together, and we began to sound like a real band.
+After some work learning about signal integrity, the ground plane and high frequency, we were able to stay in tune together, and we began to sound like a real band.

 A band tunes up so that each instrument is in sync with the rest of the instruments in the band.
 When everyone plays a concert B-flat, it should all sound like the same note.
 On the other hand, when a band is out of tune it can actually hurt to listen to the sound of the different instruments fighting against each other.

 Like a band, a high speed circuit board also needs to be “tuned up.”
 There are high-speed nets that must have specific lengths “tuned” to each other to function as intended.
 Let’s take a look at what trace tuning is on a PCB and discuss some ideas on how to best accomplish it.

 What is Trace Tuning?

 PCB breadboard trace tuning is creating serpentine trace routing map patterns to achieve a specific overall length of the trace, as shown in the picture below.
 This trace length must be matched with the lengths of other traces so that the signal arrives at their destinations at the same time.
 Matched trace lengths are important in data and clock routing to synchronize the signal together.